Meet the Band

 Rhythm

-Greg Cox recently joined the AHBB in December of 2019 as guitarist.
+Greg Cox joined the AHBB in December of 2019 as guitarist.
 He is a recently retired high school teacher from the Peel District School board.
 During the 1970s and '80s, Greg played extensively in the GTA club scene, colleges and universities.
 He has played throughout much of southern Ontario and has toured Europe and the United States.
 In 1988 Greg changed his focus from rock to jazz and continued to play throughout the GTA, including regular play with busy big bands.
 Greg has earned credits as a sideman on six CDs and has self published two solo albums.